littlenife/learngit/readme.txt

 ok,learn git again
 test branch
-<<<<<<< HEAD

-Creating a new branch is quick and simple. test merge mode
-Git is a free software ...

-ok,learn git again
-test branch
-Creating a new branch is quick AND simple.
 Creating a new branch is quick and simple. test merge mode
 Git is a free software ...